Dharshansk16/NUSIA/README.md

 7.Open your web browser and go to http://127.0.0.1:8000/ to access the application.
 ```

-Log in using the superuser credentials.
+# Log in using the superuser credentials.<br>
-Navigate through the different sections to manage student information.
+Navigate through the different sections to manage student information.<br>

-Django - The web framework used.
+Django - The web framework used.<br>
-Bootstrap - Frontend framework for responsive design.
+Bootstrap - Frontend framework for responsive design.<br>

-Contributions are welcome!
+## Contributions are welcome!
 Please fork the repository and create a pull request with your changes.